 Unfortunately gravity convection heating has little applicability to the current external wood boiler rage.
 They require electrical power for operation.
 The internal wood boiler is another matter, such as is employed in our case.
 Hopefully some of our experience can be used in configuring your system or trimming a little operating cost from it.

 We have incorporated our gravity heating experience into what we believe to be the first, practical, efficient and affordable Pre-built “Delta-T ECM Hydronic (FHW) Heating APPLIANCE”.
-Non-Provisional Intelligent Property (Utility Patent) Protection is in process in the USA & Canada.
+An extensive U.S. Patent 10,690,356 was issued to us on 06/23/2020 with all our Fourteen (14) Claims allowed.
+A Canadian Patent is to follow.
 Check it out at www.BoilersOnDemand.com.